 The carburetor is tasked with maintaining this ratio, and that’s no easy task.
 Fuel demands change as the engine cuts grass or idles or traverses up a steep hill, the carburetor needs to make adjustments immediately.

+This mechanics top tip – Use a gas stabilizer.
 Adding a gas stabilizer will prevent carburetor gumming over the winter hibernation months, come spring it’s pull and mow, Nice!
+Check out the gas stabilizer video here and you’ll find a link there to the stabilizer I recommend.